ZviRosenfeld/GeneticAlgorithmEngine/README.md

     }
 ```

+You can find a sample Chromosome [here](/NumberVector/NumberVectorChromosome.cs).

 ### ICrossoverManager

-You'll need to implement the ICrossoverManager class.
+You'll need to implement the [ICrossoverManager](/GeneticAlgorithm/Interfaces/ICrossoverManager.cs) interface.
 This tells the engine how to perform crossovers for your chromosomes.
-You can read more about corossovers [here](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).
+You can read more about crossovers [here](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).

 ```CSharp
     public interface ICrossoverManager